Keyword Research- The Ultimate Guide 2022

 Since many competitors rank for these terms, you can also take advantage of these missed opportunities.

 Barnacle SEO Approach

-Barnacle SEO is a strategy where you leverage other dominant sites’ rankings to rank on the first page, especially when ranking for incredibly competitive keywords just isn’t a possibility.
+Barnacle SEO is a strategy where you leverage other dominant sites’ rankings to rank your content on the first page, especially when ranking for incredibly competitive keywords just isn’t a possibility.

 Let’s say I start a brand new website for SEO training services.

 I don’t need to say how valuable the keyword “SEO training” is for my website.
 So I went ahead and published content optimised around “SEO Training.”

 At the same time – I understand it’s almost impossible for a brand new website to rank for such a highly competitive keyword.